Polygons and PolyhedraQuadrilaterals

 A concave kite that looks like an arrow

-You might have noticed that all kites are .
-The axis of symmetry is .
+You might have noticed that all kites are If a shape has reflectional symmetry, the axis of symmetry is the line that divides it into two equal halves.

 The diagonal splits the kite into two congruent triangles.
-We know that they are congruent from the SSS condition: both triangles have three congruent sides (red, green and blue).
+We know that they are congruent from the Two triangles are congruent if their three sides have the same length.
+This is called the SSS congruence condition for triangles.

 We can go even further: if we draw the other diagonal, we get two more, smaller triangles.
-These must also be congruent, because of the SAS condition: they have the same two sides and included angle.
+These must also be congruent, because of the Two triangles are congruent if their three sides have the same length.
+This is called the SSS congruence condition for triangles.

 This means that angle α must also be the same as angle β.
-Since they are adjacent, supplementary angles both α and β must be °.
+Since they are adjacent, Two angles are supplementary if they add up to 180° (a semi-circle).

 Area of Quadrilaterals